Threkork/Kovi/README_Cargo.md

 The `main()` function runs only once when KoviBot starts.
 The closure passed to `plugin.on_msg()` runs every time a message is received.

-Currently, the beta version of Kovi has not encapsulated more APIs.
-You can use `RuntimeBot` 's `api_tx` to send APIs manually.
+Kovi has encapsulated all available OneBot standard APIs.
+For extended APIs, you can use `RuntimeBot` 's `api_tx` to send APIs yourself.